patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/switch/switch.md

 ### When to use switches versus checkboxes

 A switch changes an option and saves it simultaneously, while checkboxes require a separate action to save the selection, such as pressing a “Submit” or “Save” button.

-Use switches with labels by default unless space is limited, then use the checkmark version instead.

 **Follow these guidelines for when to use a switch versus a checkbox:**